srewoo/PromptCritic/README.md

-# PromptCritic 🎯
+# Athena 🏛️
+## Your Strategic Prompt Architect

-An AI-powered prompt evaluation tool that analyzes and scores prompts using a comprehensive **50-criteria rubric** based on the latest GPT-5, GPT-4.1, and Claude 3.7 best practices.
+An AI-powered prompt optimization platform that analyzes, refines, and evaluates prompts using a comprehensive **50-criteria rubric** based on the latest GPT-5, GPT-4.1, and Claude 3.7 best practices.
 Get actionable insights to improve your prompts with professional-grade evaluation powered by OpenAI, Claude, or Gemini.

 ## 📋 Overview

-PromptCritic evaluates prompts across **50 expert criteria** organized into 7 categories:
+Athena evaluates prompts across **50 expert criteria** organized into 7 categories:

 **Core Fundamentals** - Clarity, context, task definition
 **Modern Best Practices** - Delimiters, reasoning strategies, verbosity